This function predicts selected models for a single set of new data

 (character) extrapolation type of model.
 Models can be transferred with three options: free extrapolation ('E'), extrapolation with clamping ('EC'), and no extrapolation ('NE').
 Default = 'E'.
 See details.

-(character) vector specifying which variables to clamp or not extrapolate.
+(character) vector specifying which variables to clamp or not to extrapolate for.
 Only applicable if extrapolation_type is "EC" or "NE".
 Default is

 (character) the format of prediction values.
 For